tymyrddin/tymyrddin.github.io/_posts/2019-09-30-inequality-and-human-rights.md

 ## Getting out

 _The battle is about to start.
 Nobody knows how it will end.
-Which side will you be on?/_ ~ Gran Therborn
+Which side will you be on?_ ~ Gran Therborn

 Making the best of our culturally conditioned habits of self-valuation isn’t easy.
 It invites the rejection of the contingent-worth logic of self-esteem entrenched in Western society (“I’m only as good as my last achievement or success” or “a good deed is a good me and a bad deed is a bad me”) in favour of self-acceptance, and that is hard work which requires practice, practice, practice.